 The proposed use is compatible with adjacent land uses.
-The subject property is designated as "Low Density Residential" in the Official Plan, which permits townhouses.
-Surrounding uses include single detached dwellings and institutional uses (schools, place of worship).
-Townhouses are residential uses and are compatible with other forms of residential development.
+The subject lands are designated as "Low Density Residential" in the Official Plan, which permits apartments.
+Surrounding uses include single detached dwellings, institutional uses and commercial.
+Apartments are residential uses and are compatible with other forms of residential development.
 A further analysis of compatibility is discussed below.